Harley Finkelstein

-Harley Finkelstein is a Canadian businessperson, entrepreneur and public speaker.
+Harley Finkelstein (born November 8, 1983) is a Canadian businessman, entrepreneur and public speaker.
 He is best known as the president of Shopify.
-He is a board member of CBC, and an advisor to both OMERS Ventures and Felicis Ventures.
+He is a board member of the CBC, and an advisor to both OMERS Ventures and Felicis Ventures.
 He is also a Dragon on CBC Dragons' Den, Next Gen Den.

 Early life and education

 Finkelstein was born in Montreal, Quebec, Canada.
 At 17, he founded a T-shirt company while attending McGill University.
 He later transferred to Concordia University and received a bachelor's degree in economics.
 Finkelstein then attended the University of Ottawa where he founded the JD/MBA Student Society and the Canadian MBA Oath while working towards his Juris Doctor and MBA.

 Career

 After completing his JD and MBA, Finkelstein worked at a law firm in Toronto for a year.
 In 2009, Finkelstein met with Tobias Lütke, the co-founder and CEO of Shopify, to discuss opportunities for the company, and became one of the first merchants on Shopify.
 Finkelstein was hired soon after and was named Shopify's Chief Platform Officer.
 In December 2014, Finkelstein was appointed a member of the C100 board.
 The C100 is an organization that supports the Canadian technology community and is a bridge between Canada and Silicon Valley.
 Finkelstein serves as a mentor and advisor to various organizations and incubators including Felicis Ventures, FounderFuel, Invest Ottawa and CIPPIC.

 In January 2016, Finkelstein was named COO of Shopify.
 That same year, he was inducted into the Order of Ottawa by Mayor Jim Watson.

 In December 2017, Finkelstein joined the board of directors for CBC.

 In September 2020, Finkelstein was appointed Shopify President.